 A sequence of octets containing the Initialization Vector used when encrypting the Plaintext.
+Note that some algorithms may not use an Initialization Vector, in which case this value is the empty octet sequence.

 JWE Ciphertext

 A sequence of octets containing the Ciphertext for a JWE.